 Generally speaking, a software wallet needs to run independently and securely on a shared platform without undue influence by other elements sharing the same platform.
 To protect one's crypto assets, the software wallet must depend on the platform for reliability and predictability, and the users themselves must make sure it is not jailbroken, not under MDM, and not allowing unrecognized applications sharing the same function set.
 Unfortunately this privacy and security guarantee oftentimes is beyond the grasp of many crypto owners.
-Consciously keeping up with all the software updates on involved platform takes a bit of effort.
+Consciously keeping up with all the software updates on the involved platform takes a bit of effort.

-The recent head butting between Facebook and Apple over the ATT (App Tracking Transparency) issues is a welcome news for those who want the built-in sandboxing more forcibly administered.
+The recent head butting between Facebook and Apple over the ATT (App Tracking Transparency) issues is welcome news for those who want the built-in sandboxing more forcibly administered.
 In theory, there is little difference between a hardware wallet and a signed mobile wallet application running in a leak-proof sandbox under the App Tracking Transparency framework.

 Protection schemes based on Secure Element/enclave are old technology.
 They typically involve a secure crypto processor, which is a dedicated SOC (System On a Chip) for carrying out cryptographic operations, embedded in a packaging with multiple built-in isolation measures.
-The keys or secrets required by the defined cryptographic functions are physically implanted or locked within the device, usable through carefully designed interfaces or protocols but not retrievable or copiable from the device.
+The keys or secrets required by the defined cryptographic functions are physically implanted or locked within the device, usable through carefully designed interfaces or protocols but not retrievable or copyable from the device.

 This picture outlines the latest Apple's SEP (Secure Enclave coprocessor), with its own on-chip resources such as ROM and crypto logic.
 The interfaces for entering into the SEP are meticulously guarded on the input side but allow liberal access on the output side for reaching the main processor resources.
 The most critical aspect of this design is to rigorously guard those keys or secrets stored within the SEP, typically enclosed in a tamper resistant packaging.

 The above STM32/ST31 (Ledger Nano S) design is a cost-reduction design, in contrast with the sophisticated Apple SEP, with STM32 as the main processor and ST31 the low cost "SEP" which relies on STM32 for many crucial functions such as keypad input, output display and shared access to off-chip ROM/RAM.
 This "proxy" design has many serious defects.
-For instance, what are displayed on the device through STM32 is not necessarily what are produced or recognized by the SEP.
+For instance, what is displayed on the device through STM32 is not necessarily what is produced or recognized by the SEP.
 The SEP may sign a crypto transaction of 100 Bitcoins, which is being displayed only as 2 for instance, an easy and standard phishing trick.
 The newer STM32/ST33 (Ledger Nano X) design has corrected a few defects of its predecessor, such as the IO of the ST33 which is now controlled directly by the secure element.

-As it turns out, the adoption of a secure element in the hardware wallet design is ill conceived.
+As it turns out, the adoption of a secure element in the hardware wallet design is also ill conceived.
 The most problematic requirement assumed by all hardware wallet designs is the common belief that any crypto wallet must provide the Recovery Seed to users explicitly in order to salvage the wallet when it is lost, damaged or stolen.
 Unfortunately, once the device allows the Recovery Seed to be retrieved and fed back to the wallet holder, the SEP design falls apart.
-If the secret or private keys are retrievable or directly reproduceable from the device itself, there seems to be no reason to invoke the complexity of the SEP design at all.
+If the secret or private keys are retrievable or directly reproducible from the device itself, there seems to be no reason to invoke the complexity of the SEP design at all.
 Recoverable SEP design is an oxymoron without gaining much functions.
-All the documented offline hackings on SEP based hardware wallets stem from this design defect directly or indirectly.
+All the documented offline hackings on SEP-based hardware wallets stem from this design defect directly or indirectly.
 This is probably why the newer designs from popular vendors no longer rely on those SEP elements.

 Since those SEPs on iPhone and Android phones are correctly designed and, therefore, the retrieval of recovery seed is not part of the bargain.
 This is probably why there hasn't been a decent wallet design using those correctly implemented SEPs on iPhone and Android phones, due to this lack of retrievability of the Recovery Seed.